jjohnson-99/calli/README.md

 text editor based on snaptoken's [instructional booklet](https://viewsourcecode.org/snaptoken/kilo/index.html) implementing antirez's [kilo](https://antirez.com/news/108) text editor.
-In its current state, Calli is no different than snaptoken's code as I am still working through kilo.
+In its current state, calli is no different than snaptoken's code as I am still working through kilo.

 Why am I doing this?
 Because I like neovim and want to see how text editors.